 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Using multiple methods of communication to parents/caregivers such as Keep in Touch for emergencies, News You Choose email messages, monthly parent newsletter, weekly Friday Communication folders, school memos, event flyers, and the BES website which contains a variety of information for students and parents/caregivers.
+- Using multiple methods of communication to parents/caregivers such as eNotify for emergencies, Talking Points, WhatsApp, News You Choose email messages, monthly parent newsletter, weekly Friday Communication folders, school memos, event flyers, Schoology, and the BES website which contain a variety of information for students and parents/caregivers.

-- Encouraging all parents/caregivers to attend an annual meeting on Back to School Night to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
-Shares school and student performance data with parents/caregivers in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, during Parent-Teacher conferences and quarterly grade level newsletters sent home to parents/caregivers.
+- Encouraging all parents/caregivers to attend an annual meeting on Back-to-School Night to share information about Title I services, explain Title I grant requirements, and inform families of their rights to be involved in the school.
+Share school, and students’ performance data with parents/caregivers in ways to seek their ideas about how to improve performance toward Virginia’s challenging academic standards, during Parent-Teacher conferences and quarterly grade level newsletters sent home to parents/caregivers.

-- Providing opportunities throughout the year for parents/caregivers to better understand the school’s goals for students and find ways to improve student learning by providing parents/caregivers with a variety of workshops that focus on Tier I core instruction in the areas of reading, math, and science.
-Additionally, parents/caregivers can participate in BES daytime/evening workshops that provide them with information regarding their child’s progress report, interim, iReady Universal Screener, and other student data reports such as the NNAT, CoGAT, WIDA, and SOLs.
-Providing parents/caregivers with this information allows them to better understand where their child is performing academically, as well as understand the data points that schools/VA State use to assess their child.
-Additionally, ongoing feedback on student progress is provided through quarterly interims and quarterly progress reports that show specific areas of proficiency and areas for continued growth, as well as two annual Parent-Teacher conferences.
+- Providing opportunities throughout the year for parents/caregivers to better understand the school’s goals for students and find ways to improve student learning by providing parents/caregivers a variety of workshops that focus on Tier I core instruction in the areas of reading, math, and science.
+Additionally, parents/caregivers can participate in BES daytime/evening workshops that provide them with information regarding their children’s progress report, interim, iReady Universal Screener, and other student data reports such as the NNAT, CoGAT, WIDA, and SOLs.
+Providing parents/caregivers with this information allows them to better understand where their children are performing academically, as well as understand the data points that schools/VA State use to assess their children.
+Additionally, ongoing feedback on students’ progress is provided through quarterly interims and quarterly progress reports that show specific areas of proficiency and areas for continued growth, as well as two annual Parent-Teacher conferences.